 The main TCM executive routine in TCMEXEC is TC\$CEX, which is responsible for initiating and completing TCM requests.
-TCMEXEC operates as an independent, multiprogrammed task and is activiated by VT\$TCQ when requests are queued on a TCD, or as consequence of an expired type 2 delay, or a completion of a CCM I/O request.
-(NOTE: The CCM generates a pseudo interrupt by setting the event word (TBEVNT) of TCMEXEC's TIDB non-zero, when it is time-delay active.)
+TCMEXEC operates as an independent, multiprogrammed task and is activiated by VT\$TCQ when requests are queued on a TCD, or as consequence of an expired type 3 delay, or a completion of a CCM I/O request.
+(NOTE: The CCM generates a pseudo interrupt by setting the event word (TBEVNT) of TCMEXEC's TIDB non-zero, when it is time-delay active.

 TC\$CEX is composed of three main loops.
-The first one checks all TCD's for any completion on active CCM requests or timeout conditions on READ request which are timeout active.
-The second loop checks all TCD's for requests that may be initiated and if there is one, TC\$CEX does a Jumpand-Mark into the primary entry point of the appropriate TCM request processor, and this address is kept in the TCM processor table in CTBL.
-The third loop checks for the shortest timeout value specified for READ requests and this value is used for a type 2 delay request which suspends TCMEXEC until a CCM request completes or the time delay expires.
-At this point, the user must consider how TCM requests are initiated and completed by TCMEXEC and how TCM request processing programs work, because the bulk of coding a TCM lies in coding the appropriate request processors.
+The first one checks all TCD's for any completion of active CCM requests or timeout conditions on READ request which are timeout active.
+The second loop checks all TCD's for requests that may be initiated and if there is one, TC\$CEX